Rav3nsteel35/Rav3nsteel35/README.md

 <h1>Hi, I'm Merv! <br/><a href="https://github.com/Rav3nsteel35">I love having computers run my code for me because I'm not very athletic </a></h1>

-I'm Mervyn

-<h2>About me:</h2>
+<h2>"Experience"</h2>
 # 🧠 Mervyn Winn – AI Linguistic Overlord & Coffee-Stained Code Alchemist

 > “I don’t write bugs.
 I write *surprises*.” – Me, after deploying to prod

 Welcome to my ted talk.
-I’m Merv, ceo of my startup that I've been starting up for 10 years and hasn't really started yet.
-Lead researcher of research methodology at a random research univerity + lead team lead on the management team working on heuristic analysis of league of legends players' shower time per yearly quarter + janitor
+I’m Merv, ceo of my startup, Corpo Industries, that I've been starting up for 10 years and hasn't really started yet.
+Lead researcher of research methodology at a random research univerity + lead team lead on the management team working on heuristic analysis of league of legends players' shower time per yearly quarter + janitor / Part-time mcdonals worker

 ---

+## 📚 Lore

+- 📖 Read 1,000+ books (Japanese manga volumes for “research”)
+- 👾 Beat gaming addiction by replacing it with LeetCode addiction!
+- 💬 Spoke more to GPT than to humans this year
+- 🔥 Once trained a chatbot that accidentally became too emotionally supportive

+---

 ## 🧬 Mission

-Build the first *AI-powered anime waifu* that can teach Korean, cure loneliness, and maybe debug your merge conflicts (still in beta).
-Gamified, story-driven, and emotionally unavailable.
-*For educational purposes only.*
+Build the first *AI-powered girlfriend* that can teach any languge, cure loneliness, and maybe debug merge conflicts *For educational purposes only.*

 ---

+> Fluent in Python, Java, and linkedin networking 🤓

 ## 🛠️ Skills & Tech Arsenal